gregvissing/frontrowgreg-blog/src/posts/5-things-every-good-website-documentation-manual-needs.md

   - documentation
   - skills
 ---
 An unfortunate reality of website projects is that it will need to be maintained, in the future, by the client without the developer's supervision.
+To avoid future website maintenance complaints or concerns I decided that the documentation would need to include the following five important assets

+1. Pretend documentation is intended for the user who has never touched this CMS

-To avoid future website maintenance complaints or concerns I decided that the documentation would need to be catered to all audiences, include clear instructions for website updates and give the client a sense of ownership & confidence during the website hand-off meeting.
+to be catered to all audiences, include clear instructions for website updates and give the client a sense of ownership & confidence during the website hand-off meeting.
 To master this skill, the documentation author must be customer-service driven and able to explain technical details clearly enough for the administrator to understand.

 1. Audience the manual is being written for.
 2. Step-by-step instructions